chewytaro/ReadMe-Generator/Develop/README.md

 - [Questions](#questions)

 # Description:
-  The goal of this project is to create a ReadMe Generator so that it is quick and easy for developers to use.
+  - A simple ReadMe generator for developers to use.

 # Installation:
-  To use, simply activate it in terminal where you will be prompted with questions to answer.
-After answering questions, your ReadMe file will be generated for you.
+  - Open this in terminal, run through node, answer questions, and ReadMe will be generated

 # Usage:
-  Activate in terminal and answer prompted questions, afterwards a ReadMe will be generated for you.
+  - Open in terminal, questions will be prompted, answering them will help generate a fast and easy ReadMe.

 # Credits:
-  Starter code provided by the UW  FullStack Bootcamp!
+  - The starter code was provided through the UW FullStack Bootcamp

 # Tests:
-  N/A
+  - N/A

 # Questions